vmware-tanzu/community-edition/docs/site/content/docs/latest/package-readme-multus-cni-3.7.1.md

     EOF
     ```

-3. Deploy a sample pod using the network-attachment-defs defined above by just adding below lines to the pod spec:
+3. Deploy a sample pod using the network-attachment-defs defined above by adding the following lines to the pod spec:

     ```bash
     metadata: